Go Back

 Meteorologists often refer to the effects of climate patterns using a concept known as teleconnections.
 Teleconnections are a series of factors, like sea surface temperatures, that can have implications on weather conditions in areas far from the origin of those factors.

-The weather impacts of La Niña in the U.S. are often most apparent during the winter, although the climate pattern typically lasts nine months to a year and can occasionally last for years, according to the National Oceanic and Atmospheric Administration.
+The weather impacts of La Niña in the U.S. are often most apparent during the winter, although the climate pattern typically lasts nine months to a year and can occasionally last for years, according to NOAA.

 One of the tell-tale signs of a La Niña winter is wetter-than-normal weather across the Pacific Northwest.
 Typically, western Canada and the northwestern U.S. endure the stormiest conditions during a La Niña winter.
-However, the storms generally lose intensity as they travel over the northern Rockies.
-If a storm is potent enough, it can reach farther eastward and deliver snow to portions of the Midwest or the Great Lakes region.
+However, the storms generally lose intensity as they travel over the Rocky Mountains.
+If a storm is potent enough, it can reach farther eastward and deliver snow to portions of the Midwest or the Great Lakes regions.
 However, on average, the storms during a La Niña winter lack enough moisture to produce a major storm for areas farther east of the Great Lakes.

 Even though stronger storms may not make it past the Rockies as frequently, a greater number of weak storms may navigate across the Midwest and Great Lakes.
 This can keep snowfall totals at normal or even above-normal levels with many smaller events occurring, rather than a blockbuster snowstorm or two.